Jeppe Hein

 Appearing Rooms by Jeppe Hein, water fountains at the South Bank Centre, London.

-Jeppe Hein (born 1 August 1974, Copenhagen, Denmark) is an artist based in Berlin and Copenhagen.
+Jeppe Hein (born 1 August 1974) is an artist based in Berlin and Copenhagen.
 His interactive sculptures and installations combine elements of humour with the 1970s traditions of minimalism and conceptual art.

 Education

 Hein studied at the Royal Danish Academy of Art between 1997 and 2003 and at the Städelschule in Frankfurt between 1999 and 2000 (while registered as an associate student of the Danish Academy).
 As a student Hein was co-founder of OTTO, a non-commercial organisation that organised art exhibitions at various venues in Denmark between 1997 and 2000.